EnterpriseDB/repmgr/README.md

 `use_replication_slots` in `repmgr.conf`:

     use_replication_slots=1

+and in `postgresql.conf`, the parameter `max_replication_slots` must be set to at least the number of expected standbys.

 Note that `repmgr` will fail with an error if this option is specified when working with PostgreSQL 9.3.